Ahmedkessi/flowdesk/README.md

-# FlowDek - Task & Category Management App
+# FlowDesk - Task & Category Management App

 **Version:** 1.0
 **Tech Stack:** HTML, CSS, Vanilla JavaScript, LocalStorage

-## 🚀 About FlowDek
+## 🚀 About FlowDesk
-FlowDek is a modern task management dashboard that helps users stay organized with categories, tasks, and notifications.
+FlowDesk is a modern task management dashboard that helps users stay organized with categories, tasks, and notifications.
 Built using **vanilla JavaScript** for learning purposes, this is the **first version** of the app.
 A **React-powered version (v2)** is coming soon!